Notice of Privacy Practices

 - for protective services of the President or other authorized persons

-- Workers’ Compensation - We may disclose your PHI to comply with laws relating to workers’ compensation or other similar programs, established by law.
-These are programs that provide benefits for work-related injuries or illness without regard to fault.
+We may disclose your PHI to comply with laws relating to workers’ compensation or other similar programs, established by law, that provide benefits for work-related injuries or illness without regard to fault.

-- Research - In some cases, we may disclose your PHI to researchers when their clinical research study has been approved.
-They must have safeguards in place to ensure the privacy and protection of your PHI.
+Under certain circumstances, we may disclose your PHI to researchers when their clinical research study has been approved and where certain safeguards are in place to ensure the privacy and protection of your PHI.

 Uses and Disclosures of Your PHI That Require Your Written Authorization